 Surinam toads mate under water.
 The male toad doesn’t croak.
 Instead, he makes clicking sounds to attract a mate.
 He produces these sounds by moving the hyoid bone in his throat.
-Once he has found a receptive female, the male climbs on to her back and wraps his front legs around her body in a process known as amplexus.
+Once the male has found a receptive female, he climbs on to her back and wraps his front legs around her body in a process known as amplexus.

-While joined together the pair swim through the water, gracefully somersaulting as they swim.
-They may stay attached for hours.
+While they are joined together, the pair swim through the water.
+They gracefully somersault as they swim and may stay attached for hours.
 The female is larger than the male and provides most of the propulsion with her hind legs.
 While the toads are both upside down during a somersault, the female releases eggs, which fall on to the male’s belly.
 The pair then move into their upright positions.
 The eggs drop on to the female’s back and the male fertilizes them.

-After fertilization, the male gently sweeps up the eggs with his hind feet, their webs expanded to form a fan, and positions the eggs carefully on his mate’s back.
+After fertilization, the male gently sweeps the eggs up with his hind feet.
+The webs of his feet expand to form a fan, enabling the male to position the eggs carefully on his mate’s back.
 The eggs stick to the female's back, although how they do this is a mystery.
 The eggs don't stick to the male, even when they are in contact with his body, and they don't stick to each other.

 The egg laying and depositing processes are repeated multiple times.
 The female eventually ends up with 60 to 100 eggs on her back.
 Once all the eggs have been positioned, the male leaves the female, his job done.